rplaurberg/Cosmatesque/README.md

 ### Variations on example 1

-Even simpler rules generate other number sequences.
+Let's look at some even simpler rules and how they generate other number sequences.

 The rule